• Skip to primary navigation

 Digital Marketing Strategist with Hollingsworth, a national e-commerce and logistics company.

 From a supply chain company perspective, it’s important to know where you’re sourcing your product from and if the effort is worth the ROI.
 Most warehouses may cost more to use than the profits you will earn from your private label.
 Simply posting it online for sale does not work.
-You will need to use digital marketing to bring clients to your brick and mortar or online store.
+You will need to use digital marketing to bring clients to your brick-and-mortar or online store.

 Private label manufacturing can be tricky because you do not want to copy someone else’s brand name or break any exclusive agreements you have with a vendor.
 You can research business licenses within your state and do a Google search online.
-Make sure you also get a resellers license for your business.
+Make sure you also get a reseller license for your business.

-When labeling your products, you can either label items yourself or ask the manufacturer to do so.
-Make sure that when this is happening, you are pricing things accurately and with your allocation in mind.
-I worked in retail buying where it was important to be aware of semi-sale events where prices were reduced for the event but went back up when the event was over.
-We had to ask our manufacturer to ticket items right way.
-This was an additional cost, but helped with expediting our product to the sales floor.
+I worked in retail buying, where it was important to be aware of semi-sale events where prices were reduced for the event but went back up when the event was over.
+We had to ask our manufacturer to ticket items the right way.
+This was an additional cost but helped expedite our product to the sales floor.

 It’s also important to source responsibly.
-Nowadays anything can be made into a private label.
+Nowadays, anything can be made into a private label.
 Sourcing responsibly will allow us to better serve the world we live in and give you a marketing edge if you have the right copy and company values/message.

 you might also like